 The power-supply volume control (PSVC) can be enabled and disabled via IC register 0xE0.
-The subwoofer PWM output can be configured to be controlled by the PSVC or digitally attenuated when PSVC is enabled (for powered subwoofer configurations).
-Note that PSVC cannot be simultaneously enabled along with unmute outputs after clock error feature.
+The subwoofer PWM output is always controlled by the PSVC.
+When using PSVC the subwoofer cannot be used as lineout.

 3.3.6 Volume and Mute Update Rate